factorhouse/apac-roadshow-2026/README.md

 The Quarkus API serves as the central backend, handling synchronous user-facing interactions and asynchronous event processing.
 While it exposes multiple REST endpoints for actions like viewing products and managing the shopping cart, its most critical functions revolve around the checkout process and real-time data synchronization.

 - **Checkout and Inventory Event Logic**: The `/checkout` endpoint orchestrates the core order processing flow.
 After persisting the order to the PostgreSQL database, it employs conditional logic based on a `useCdc` flag from the frontend:
   - **When `useCdc` is `false`**: The API is directly responsible for triggering inventory updates.
-It iterates through the order's items and uses the `orderEventEmitter` to produce an event for each item onto a Kafka topic.
+It iterates through the order items and uses the `orderEventEmitter` to produce an event for each item onto a Kafka topic.
 These specific events are consumed downstream by the Flink Inventory Job to calculate inventory changes in real time.
   - **When `useCdc` is `true`**: This direct event publishing is skipped.
 The system instead relies on the database transaction being captured by the Flink CDC Job to drive the inventory workflow.

 - **Real-time Product State Management**: The API uses two distinct Kafka consumer technologies that work together to build a complete, real-time view of product data.
   - The **Kafka Streams application** consumes events from the `inventory-events` topic.
 It processes these partial updates (e.g., stock level changes) and merges them into the full product objects stored in the cache.
   - A standard **Kafka Consumer** (`ProductConsumer`) subscribes to the `products` topic, which contains full product details (e.g., name, description, initial price).